Best Cleansing Wipes of 2020

 The novelty of cleansing wipes is that they are purposefully designed to be as convenient as possible, from how they are packaged to the way they are disposed of into a trash can, or in the case of natural wipes, composted.
 From start to finish, pulling a wipe from its package should be hassle-free, and the wipe itself should yield fluid cleaning.
 For this metric, we also considered the plastic lids versus the sticker closures, the weight and dimensions of the packaging, and the wipe's dimensions.

 Large wipes are generally more useful when it comes to wiping down your entire body.
 The Nurture No Rinse wipes come in slender, highly portable packaging, but measure 8" x 10" when removed.
 They are large and durable enough to support a full-body refresh.
 The Surviveware Biodegradable wipes are even larger at 8" x 12".
-These wipes walk the line of almost being too large but do provide plenty of real estate to handle a wipe-down shower substitute.
+These wipes walk the line of almost being too large but do provide plenty of real estate to handle a shower substitute.

 Our testing proved that not all cleansing wipes cleanse on the same level.
 Both effectiveness and ease of use carry the same amount of weight in our scoring since they are so influential.
 But the very purpose of cleansing wipes is what this metric analyzes head-on.
 For these tests, we wanted to see how well a single wipe cleaned off the dirt, sweat, and makeup from our bodies.
 While durability is also a facet to effectiveness, we score that separately.

 One of the lowest scorers is the Surviverware wipes.
 In our tests, this product struggled mightily to remove makeup.
 It smeared and began to roll the mascara instead of absorbing it.
-Removing lipstick was better, but not by much.
+Removing lipstick was better but not by much.
 While makeup is not its design purpose, we also feel that general cleaning takes a little more effort than those with more synthetic formulas.
 The effort is relative, though, and a worthy trade-off for sustainable practices.

 The more you have to scrub, the more you don't want the wipe to fall apart in your hands.
 This metric considers the fabric density and flexibility but doesn't hold as much weight as the overall effectiveness described above.
-The top scorers are the Olay, Nurture, Dickinson's, Cetaphil, and Simple wipes.
+The top scorers are the Olay, Nurture, Summer's Eve, Dickinson's, Cetaphil, and Simple wipes.
 All have a fabric that stretches but doesn't unintentionally tear.

 Even though the ingredients determine the effectiveness and are the epitome of every wipe, we feel that critiquing their chemical and organic makeup is incredibly tricky for most.
 Many customers will readily prioritize feel and function over how something is made.
-Our overall scoring and how much weight each metric bears reflects this.
+Our overall scoring and how much weight each metric bears reflect this.
 But we still feel it is worth discussing, particularly as more and more customers do seek sustainable and organic-leaning efforts.
 We award points to the brands that use natural ingredients and mindful sourcing practices.
 Yes to Cucumbers leads the pack in this aspect, with Surviverware and Dickinson's Original not far behind due to their short and sweet ingredient lists.
 The brands that rely heavily on synthetic ingredients did not score well in this metric, like Olay, Cetaphil, and Neutrogena.

 This is one reason why we chose Cetaphil Gentle Skin wipes as the overall winner.
 They are highly versatile because they are great at cleansing, great with makeup removal, and great for full-body bathing.
 We feel clean after using them and aren't burdened by any weird sensations or residues.
 We love that they don't have added perfume.
 Our least favorite wipe for this metric is the Neutrogena Day and Night.
-While the day wipe perfume isn't as strong as the night wipe, the fragrances are so potent that we have no desire to use them for anything but their specialized intention.
-They also leave a slick, oily sensation after using them, which we aren't particular fans of.
+While the daytime wipe perfume isn't as strong as the night wipe, the fragrances are so potent that we have no desire to use them for anything but their specialized intention.
+They also leave a slick, oily sensation after using them, which we aren't fans of.

 — Sara Aranda